vic-viqee/signal_bot/README.md

 * **Always-On Design:** Runs continuously with configurable intervals.
 * **Privacy-Friendly:** No wallet access or trading API keys required.

+## New: The AI Upgrade 🧠
+This bot has been upgraded with an AI Brain (Google Gemma 3 via OpenRouter) to add "common sense" to its trading logic:
+* **The News Guard:** Automatically checks market sentiment before alerts.
+If news is "Negative" (e.g., hacks/war), it cancels the alert to protect your KES.
+* **Morning Briefing:** Sends a clean, 3-bullet summary of the market vibe to your Telegram every morning at 8:00 AM.
+* **The Chat Mentor:** Allows you to ask questions directly using `/ask` (e.g., `/ask Should I buy SOL?`).
+* **Sentiment Score:** Combines RSI math with a real-time news sentiment score (0-100%) for higher confidence signals.

 ## How It Works 🧠

 The bot runs in a simple loop: